Skip to main content

 For taxpayers engaged in farming operations doing business under NAICS code 111 (crop production), 112 (animal production and aquaculture), or 115 (support activities for agriculture and forestry) who are not required to report cost of goods sold for federal tax purposes, “cost inputs" means the taxpayer's operating costs excluding labor costs.

-The Commercial Activity Subtraction video on the CAT training material link provides information to assist taxpayers in determining their cost inputs for purposes of CAT's 35 percent subtraction.
-Farming operations may also refer to the Cost Inputs for Farming Operations training video on the CAT training material link which provides specific information for the agricultural sector.
+The Commercial Activity Subtraction video on the CAT training material section provides information to assist taxpayers in determining their cost inputs for purposes of CAT's 35 percent subtraction.
+Farming operations may also refer to the Cost Inputs for Farming Operations training video on the CAT training material section which provides specific information for the agricultural sector.

 Under the laws governing the CAT, taxpayers can subtract 35 percent of the greater of cost inputs or labor costs from commercial activity sourced to Oregon (ORS 317A.119 ).
 A subtraction is not allowed for expenses from transactions among members of a unitary group or cost inputs or labor costs associated with receipts from items excluded from commercial activity (ORS 317A.106).